openmobilityfoundation/mobility-data-specification/README.md

 # mobility-data-standard

-A data standard for Mobility as a Service Providers, such as Dockless Bikeshare, E-Scooters, and Shared Ride Providers.  who work within in the City of Los Angeles.
+A data standard and API specification for Mobility as a Service Providers, such as Dockless Bikeshare, E-Scooters, and Shared Ride Providers who work within in the City of Los Angeles.

 Inspired by [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/NABSA/gbfs).
 Specifically, the goals of Transportation Application Spefification is to provide API and data standards for municipalities to help ingest, compare and analyze mobility as a service provider data.

+The specification is a way to implement realtime data sharing, measurement and regulation for municipalities and mobility as a service providers.
+It is meant to ensure that governments have the ability to enforce, evaluate and manage providers.

-The spec lives in `mds.md`.
+The spec lives in `transportation-tech-specification.md`.
 Currently, there are two implementations avaliable.
-Version `.1` defines a data standard for
+Version `v0.1` defines a data standard for providers to implement that the City can query in realtime, while `v0.2` impl

 ## Roadmap

 The City of Los Angeles is currently looking for feedback and comments on the draft versions.
+Comments can be made by making an Github Issue, while suggested changes can be made using a pull request.

-## Comment Period
+## Contact

 Questions can be directed to jose.elias@lacity.org or hunter.owens@lacity.org